Marketing works best when it’s led by evidence.

 Speaking of which, another high-impact priority for your marketing experiments is always going to be customer retention campaigns.
 The experiment is to find what works for your customers and keeps them coming back for more.

 Email marketing is generally the easiest strategy to automate and this is the perfect platform for a low-input, high-output retention strategy.
-If you need a helping hand, take a look at our 50+ Tools To Help You Nail Email Marketing in 2020 article.

 #20: Speed up customer service

 Customer service is another key component of retention.
 You have to keep customers happy if you want them to come back for more, even if the initial experience isn’t quite what they expected.

 Studies show that customers are generally understanding reasonable issues if they’re dealt with in a timely manner.

 Speed matters when it comes to dealing with complaints and this is one situation where automated emails can be frustrating.
 Chatbots and live chat widgets are perfect for providing an instant response to basic customer problems, buying you essential time to deal with tickets that need handling by human support members.